SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/index.md

 >###Time: 8:30 am - 12.00 pm (part 1) and 1.30 pm - 4.30 pm (part2), Oct 29th 2015
 >

-*    Your computation splits into many independent jobs
-*    Your workflow involves individual jobs be run on a single processor
-*    Your application can be interrupted and restarted at a later time

 Come to this session to learn all about DHTC and the basics of grid computing.
-Learn
+For example,

 *    what is distributed high throughput computing
 *    what are the best practices of DHTC